Kansas City Bomber: Development

 Over the course of moving from studio to studio, the script was heavily rewritten.
-Many felt the final screenplay mirrored the life of legendary Roller Derby star, Ann Calvello, who in 1953, divorced her husband, left her young daughter with her ex-husband's family while she returned to the skating world to make a living, something which was unheard of during the 1950s.
-The screenplay perfectly embodied Calvello's real life struggles.
 Sandler later said if the film had been made at Warner Bros, "they would have stuck to" the original conception:

 Warner Brothers was a much more adventurous studio at the time.
 They were making The Devils and A Clockwork Orange, Performance ... they stuck with those kinds of movies. ...
 MGM wanted to sell Raquel Welch in a tight roller derby jersey, running around the track.
 Listen, they weren't stupid, they were smart to do that.
 It certainly made them a lot of money, and it would have been a much riskier project to go the other way.
 They weren't sure whether Raquel could pull it off.
 I think she could have, but they wanted to play it much safer and go with a much more straight-on roller derby story.
 So, the film was made like that, and I think it's pretty good, but it's a different kind of movie than the version I envisioned.

 Raquel Welch discussed her character in detail to the press:

 The motivation of the character I play is simply to make a buck in life and to attain a sense of identity.
 There's a futility in what she does.
 The shape of the track is her life, round and round, going nowhere.
 But the pros, the real skaters who worked with me, they were terrific.
 Most of them suffer from the same image I do.
 They're on skates, they're padded up, they're on a raised track.
 Most people tend to think of these girls as Amazons.
 But most of them are even smaller than me.
 They're not as muscular or as butch as you'd expect.
 I have a similar problem.
 Most people are disappointed if the door hinges don't shatter off when I walk into a room.

 "It's all set up, as everyone knows", said Welch of skating.
 "It's too bad it couldn't be a more legitimate sport.
 The skaters have great athletic ability.
 I'm not much of an athlete ...
 For the film I had to learn to skate again.
 I hadn't skated since I was seven."